AllProAi/Sanza-TV-App_QuickPoll_v1/docs/LICENSING.md

 - Allows the project to maintain its dual licensing model
 - Ensures contributions can be included in both open source and commercial versions
-- Preserves the rights of AllPro.Enterprises to monetize commercial versions
+- Preserves the rights of Daniel Hill / AllPro.Enterprises to monetize commercial versions
 - Gives contributors proper attribution for their work

 ## Trademark Usage

-The "QuickPoll" name and associated logos are trademarks of AllPro.Enterprises.
+The "QuickPoll" name and associated logos are trademarks of Daniel Hill / AllPro.Enterprises.
 Usage of these trademarks is subject to our [Trademark Policy](TRADEMARK_POLICY.md).

 ## Patents